William Blake: Creativity

-Northrop Frye, commenting on Blake's consistency in strongly held views, notes Blake "himself says that his notes on [Joshua] Reynolds, written at fifty, are 'exactly Similar' to those on Locke and Bacon, written when he was 'very Young'.
+Northrop Frye, commenting on Blake's consistency in strongly held views, notes that Blake himself says that his notes on [Joshua] Reynolds, written at fifty, are 'exactly Similar' to those on Locke and Bacon, written when he was 'very Young'.
 Even phrases and lines of verse will reappear as much as forty years later.
 Consistency in maintaining what he believed to be true was itself one of his leading principles ...
-Consistency, then, foolish or otherwise, is one of Blake's chief preoccupations, just as 'self-contradiction' is always one of his most contemptuous comments".
+Consistency, then, foolish or otherwise, is one of Blake's chief preoccupations, just as 'self-contradiction' is always one of his most contemptuous comments.

 Blake abhorred slavery, and believed in racial and sexual equality.
 Several of his poems and paintings express a notion of universal humanity: "As all men are alike (tho' infinitely various)".
 In one poem, narrated by a black child, white and black bodies alike are described as shaded groves or clouds, which exist only until one learns "to bear the beams of love":